Yandex Cloud

 Creating a snapshotCreating a snapshot

-1. In the OpenSearch repository list, find the repository where you want to create the snapshot:
+1. In the OpenSearch repository list, find the repository where you want to create a snapshot backup:

 GET https://admin:<password>@<ID_of_OpenSearch_host_with_DATA_role>.mdb.yandexcloud.net:9200/_snapshot/_all

-If the required repository is not on the list, connect it.
+If the repository you need is not on the list, connect it.

-2. Create a snapshot of the required data or cluster in the selected repository:
+2. Create a snapshot of the specific data or cluster in this repository:

 PUT https://admin:<password>@<ID_of_OpenSearch_host_with_DATA_role>.mdb.yandexcloud.net:9200/_snapshot/<repository_name>/<snapshot_name>